danielpozsar/grogupy/docs/source/tutorials/output_formats.rst

 ====== =========================================================================

 This section has a fixed amount of lines.
-It describes the convention of the spin Hamiltonian in GROGU.
+It describes the convention of the spin Hamiltonian in grogupy.
 The parameters of the file should be interpreted together with this convention.

 The Hamiltonian in this convention would be written as